Who is Kathy Hochul, New York's soon-to-be first female governor?

 Hochul, 62, has been lieutenant governor since 2015.
 From 2011 to 2013, she represented New York's 26th District in Congress, where she served on the House Armed Services Committee and House Homeland Security Committee before losing reelection.

 She earned her undergraduate degree from Syracuse University, and her law degree from Catholic University.
-Early in her career, she worked as an aide on Capitol Hill before holding a serving in a series of local positions prior to her election to Congress.
+Early in her career, she worked as an aide on Capitol Hill before holding a series of local positions prior to her election to Congress.

 Hochul has long been an advocate for women facing domestic and sexual violence.
 She led the governor's "Enough is Enough" campaign to fight sexual assault on college campuses.